List of tributes to Hank Williams: Other tributes

 The Off-Broadway musical Hank Williams: Lost Highway, co- authored by Randal Myler and Mark Harelik, earned an Obie award for star Jason Petty and numerous other New York City theatre award nominations for producer David Fishelson and director Randal Myler in 2003, including "Best Musical" and "Best Off-Broadway Musical" from the Lortel and Outer Critics Circle organizations.
 In addition, the show earned positive reviews from the national press: Rolling Stone critic and editor Anthony DeCurtis wrote, “I was genuinely surprised, even stunned by [Fishelson's version of] Hank Williams: Lost Highway.... a rare achievement in any musical theater that I've ever seen;” and Jeremy McCarter of New York magazine called the production "electrifying", "the most successful jukebox musical I've seen," and "New York's most exciting new musical since Urinetown."
 The original cast recording of the show was released in 2003.

 The play Hank Williams: The Show He Never Gave is a fictional account of the concert he was traveling to when he died.
 Written by Maynard Collins, the play toured across Canada from 1977-1990, and starred Sneezy Waters.
 A film, made for Canadian TV, first aired on December 31, 1980.

+The band Hillbilly Shakespeare from The Netherlands, brings live tribute to Hank Williams, to festivals, clubs and theaters in Europa, since 2023.

 On Dolly Parton's 2008 album, Backwoods Barbie, the song "The Lonesomes" mentions Hank Williams: "Just like that old song by Hank Williams, I am so lonesome I could cry."
 On her 2014 album Blue Smoke, the song "Home" mentions Williams when saying "I'm so lonesome I could cry just like old Hank."

 The chorus of Waylon Jennings' hit "Luckenbach, Texas (Back to the Basics of Love)" refers to "...Hank Williams pain songs and Newbury's train songs, and blue eyes cryin' in the rain."